 Next, the possibility of seeing all the planets in the sky falls in late February 2025.
 This is the last week between February 21 and February 28 and regrettably, the conditions seem to be not good enough, because of Saturn, which angular distance to the Sun reduces significantly every day.

 February 25 – the Mercury and Saturn conjunction.
 Both planets will be as far as 13° away from the Sun, so the observation is going to be hard from higher latitudes.

 February 28 – the crescent Moon will pass Saturn, located barely 10° from the Sun.
 The event will be possible to see only from lower latitudes then.
 The conjunction of Mercury with Neptune on March 2 won’t be visible at all, as these planets are only in the separation of 9° with the Sun.

-Another period, slightly better for observers falls between October 10 and November 4, 2028, where we will also see all the visible planets in the sky.
+Another period, slightly better for observers falls between October 10 and November 4, 2028, when we will also see all the visible planets in the sky.
 This time, Neptune is about to set, when Mercury and Jupiter are visible just above the eastern horizon.
-Traditionally, the equatorial locations are the best.
+Traditionally, equatorial locations are the best.
 The most important dates to point here are:

 October 14 – Jupiter 10° from the Sun.
 Because this is the second brightest planet in the sky (except Mars near the great opposition) it should be visible a few days earlier (at least from October 10).
 Jupiter passes the Porrima star (γ Virginis).

 October 14 – the conjunction of the Moon and Mars

 October 15 – the conjunction of the Moon and Venus

 October 17 – the conjunction of the Moon and Jupiter